On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Experimental Illustration of Entropy-Driven Drift

 \subsection{Sample Trajectories of the Distance Process}

-To understand the implications of the entropy-driven drift studied in Section 5, we first examine the behavior of the distance process through simulation.
+To illustrate the drift structure analyzed in Section~6, we examine the behavior of the distance process through simulation.

 Figure~\ref{fig:distance_trajectories} shows 100 sample trajectories of the distance process.
 Each trajectory starts from the initial state $d=1$, which is close to the target configuration, and evolves according to the random walk on the Johnson graph $J(200,40)$.
 The thick curve in the figure represents the mean trajectory, while the shaded area indicates one standard deviation around the mean.
-The dashed horizontal line in the figure indicates the equilibrium distance $d^* = 32.00$, which is calculated by (\ref{eq:dstar_drift}) for $n=200$ and $k=40$.
+The dashed horizontal line indicates the equilibrium distance $d^* = 32.00$, as given by Eq.~(\ref{eq:dstar_drift}) for $n=200$ and $k=40$.

-The trajectories exhibit a clear drift toward the equilibrium distance $d^*$.
-We observe that even when the initial state is close to the target, typical trajectories move away from it and concentrate around the equilibrium distance $d^*$.
-We also observe that the mean trajectory, shown as the thick line, approaches the equilibrium distance.
+The trajectories exhibit a systematic drift toward the equilibrium distance $d^*$.
+In particular, even when the initial state is close to the target, typical trajectories move away from it and concentrate around $d^*$.
+The mean trajectory also approaches this equilibrium distance, consistent with the mean-reverting drift derived in Section~6.

-These observations are consistent with the theoretical analysis: even when the initial state is close to the target, typical trajectories are rapidly pushed toward the equilibrium distance $d^*$ rather than toward the target itself.
-This illustrates that the difficulty of optimization here arises not from isolated traps or local minima, but from a systematic trajectory-level bias that drives typical trajectories away from the target.
+These results directly illustrate the mechanism identified in the theoretical analysis: the induced asymmetry of local transitions generates a drift that biases trajectories toward the equilibrium distance, as predicted by the analytical expression of the drift.